 Resin will off-gas the most upon first mixing the resin and hardener and the off-gassing will lessen as the resin cures, but you can still expect off-gassing to occur until that full cure time is reached.

-Once you have established a safe working environment for your resin, you will want to protect your skin by wearing the proper gloves.
+Once you have established a safe working environment for your resin and resin molds, you will want to protect your skin by wearing the proper gloves to protect yourself from skin irritation.
 The area of highest exposure on your skin when mixing and pouring resin would firstly be your fingers and hands, then your forearms.

-If you notice above, the gloves I used to wear for resin felt bulky.
-My preference would be a tight-fitting latex glove, but I have learned that latex gloves do not protect hands when working with chemicals such as epoxy resin.
+My preference for resin gloves would be a tight-fitting latex glove, but I have learned that latex gloves do not protect hands when working with chemicals such as epoxy resin.